- Facilities Planning & Campus Development (FPC)

 Answer: Because there are several different types of units on campus, we change filters on different schedules.
-Some filters are changed annually and others are quarterly.
+Some filters are changed annually, bi-annually, and others are quarterly.

 - Why is the air always blowing in the buildings?

 Answer: All commercial buildings must have constant ventilation provided during hours of occupancy.
-A percentage of filtered outside air is being mixed with the conditioned air for safe oxygen levels.
+A percentage of filtered outside air is being mixed with the conditioned air for proper temperature and air quality.